reikolydia/RazerBlade2018Hackintosh/README.md

 SSD
 -----

-**Here is where you may run into issues.** My model (bought in November 2018) came with a Samsung PM981 SSD. ***This drive will not work in macOS.*** Older models of the computer may come with a Samsung PM961, which seems to work fine.
+**Here is where you may run into issues.** My model (bought in November 2018) came with a Samsung PM961 SSD. ***This drive will not work in macOS.*** Older models of the computer may come with a Samsung PM961, which seems to work fine.
 You will need to replace the SSD with a compatible one in order to install.
 This is a known issue and I have not seen any solution.

 Be careful about what you replace it with though.
 If there are components on the back of the PCB, there may not be enough clearance.
 I replaced mine with a LITEON CA3, and a compatible controller.
 Samsung 970 EVO, 960 series, should also work.

 ![970 EVO benchmark](https://github.com/red-green/razer_blade_stealth_hackintosh/raw/master/images/nvme_bench.png)

-Wifi and Bluetooth
+WiFi and Bluetooth
 -----

-The included Killer AC1535 wifi/BT card will also not work in macOS as it lacks drivers. **You will need to replace it if you want wifi**, or else get a USB dongle (not recommended).
+The included Killer AC1535 WiFi/BT card will also not work in macOS as it lacks drivers. **You will need to replace it if you want WiFi**, or else get a USB dongle (not recommended).
 There are a number of compatible cards that can fit into the M.2 E-key slot.
 A Dell DW1560 or a Lenovo 04X6020 card will fit there fine.
 Be careful of wider cards like the Dell DW1860, they will not fit.

-Both of the cards I mentioned (I got the 04X6020) use a Broadcom BCM94352Z, which works for me using AirportBrcmFixup and BrcmBluetoothInjector+BrcmPatchRam2 for Wifi and Bluetooth respectively.
+Both of the cards I mentioned (I got the 04X6020) use a Broadcom BCM94352Z, which works for me using `AirportBrcmFixup.kext` and `BrcmBluetoothInjector.kext` + `BrcmPatchRam2.kext` for WiFi and Bluetooth respectively.
 I have used Airdrop fine with this card, and continuity seems to work too.
-Note: the included BrcmPatchRam2 is from headkaze's fork for Catalina compatibility.
+Note: the included `BrcmPatchRam2.kext` is from headkaze's fork for Catalina compatibility.
 I've heard reports that the DW1820a does not work well, despite being a chipset that is supposedly compatible.

 ![bluetooth and wifi status from sys profiler](https://github.com/red-green/razer_blade_stealth_hackintosh/raw/master/images/bt_wifi_info.png)

 Sleep
 -----

 Without any patching, sleep works for the most part.
 You can trigger sleep by shutting the lid and wake it by opening the lid, much like a real mac.
 However, due to some EC issue, the lid is reported as closed after the computer wakes up.
 This causes it to go back to sleep about 10 seconds after it wakes up, making the computer almost unusable.
 Additionally, since the computer thinks the lid is closed, it'll keep the backlight off.
-This can be partially remedied by removing the PNLF SSDT.
+This can be partially remedied by removing `SSDT-PNLF.dsl`.

 I had some issues with USB devices causing instant wake, I patched GPRW calls (see the two patches in the DSDT Patches section of the plist) to prevent this from happening, although that prevents some USB devices from waking the computer for example when you tap the keyboard to wake.
 Additionally, I had to disable network wake in Energy Saver and bluetooth wake in the advanced section of bluetooth preferences.
 I'm still tracking down a few rare random wakes.
-The SSDT-DLAN adds a status method to the GLAN device to disable it as that was referenced a couple times in the wake reason.
+The `SSDT-DLAN.dsl` adds a status method to the GLAN device to disable it as that was referenced a couple times in the wake reason.

-With the last DSDT patch in the config.plist, I force the lid status to "open" right as the computer wakes up.
+With the last DSDT patch in the `config.plist`, I force the lid status to "open" right as the computer wakes up.
 This means it won't go back to sleep and also the screen is not black after waking.
 I can keep brightness control and also have proper sleep/wake.
 I'm quite happy to have finally fixed this issue.

 If you're interested in how this is done, I tried many different manual DSDT edits until I got the behavior I wanted.
-This only requires one small change near the end of the `RWAK` function, which is called whever the computer wakes up.
+This only requires one small change near the end of the `RWAK` function, which is called whenever the computer wakes up.
 The offending code is this:

 ```
 Store (\_SB.PCI0.LPCB.EC0.PSTA, Local0)